-#14.
+#14 and 22.
 This amendment clarifies the location for plantings.
 The intent is not to require plantings to line the entire length of the street, it is simply a criteria for size of plantings at each specific zone around the lot.

-See Attachment 14-A through 14-G for example landscape plans and planting types for typical model houses
+See Attachment 14-A through 14-G of Attachment 2 for example landscape plans and planting types for typical model houses

-See Attachment 14-H for photos of landscaping at the existing site
+See Attachment 14-H of Attachment 2 for photos of landscaping at the existing site

-Staff Response: A landscaping plan has been approved for the project and staff recommends that landscaping continues to be installed in accordance with the plan so that continuity throughout the site is maintained.
+Staff Response: A landscaping plan has been approved for the project and the DRB recommends that the language not be modified and that landscaping continues to be installed in accordance with the plan so that continuity throughout the site is maintained.